A brilliant restoration of Apocalypse Now means another fresh ride for Technicolor, the process behind some of cinema’s greatest artistic triumphs

 Process 4, as the Technicolor Motion Picture Corporation called it, reigned supreme from the early 1930s until the mid-1950s.
 Hollywood’s golden era, in other words.
 But as film audiences began to dwindle, the economics of producing Technicolor ceased to add up.
 And in any case Eastmancolor had arrived.
 Not as good, not as durable (ten years and it’s beginning to fade) but much cheaper.

-In 1954 the Jane Russell western Foxfire became the last Hollywood movie shot with Technicolor cameras, though the dye imbibition process for making prints continued until 1974, when Godfather 2 became the last American film to be made that way.
+In 1954 the Jane Russell western Foxfire became the last Hollywood movie shot with Technicolor cameras, though the dye imbibition process for making prints continued until 1974, when The Godfather: Part II became the last American film to be made that way.

 As with the cameras, the labs were sold off to parts of the world where labour was cheap.
 Which is why the Italian Dario Argento’s Suspiria (1977) is in bloody Technicolor.
 And why the early movies of the Chinese master colourist Zhang Yimou – the lucky recipient of Britain’s redundant Technicolor equipment – were producing wows from the audience into the 1990s.